techidaily/site-audio-shaping/source/_posts/new-guideline-for-beginners-about-lexis-audio-editor.md

 Video editing is inclusive of editing the audio track.
 You may be working on background scores, original soundtracks, and different kinds of sound effects.
 These tasks would need you to edit or replace audio in the video.
 You may have to [mix other audio tracks](https://tools.techidaily.com/wondershare/filmora/download/) to have one score.
 From sound engineering to finely editing every track being mixed, it is an ever expanding and exciting technical niche that will depend largely on a plethora of tools, so in this article, we will let you how to replace audio in video with 2 methods by using Filmora and Windows Movie Maker.

+<span class="atpl-alsoreadstyle">Also read:</span>
+<div><ul>
+<li><a href="https://facebook-video-content.techidaily.com/new-in-2024-outsmarting-the-obtrusive-fb-video-ads/"><u>[New] In 2024, Outsmarting the Obtrusive FB Video Ads</u></a></li>
+<li><a href="https://youtube-tips.techidaily.com/ed-smooth-sound-transformation-essential-ios-apps-to-convert-youtube-mp3-wise-for-2024/"><u>[Updated] Smooth Sound Transformation  Essential iOS Apps to Convert YouTube MP3-Wise for 2024</u></a></li>
+<li><a href="https://video-capture.techidaily.com/2024-approved-master-the-art-of-speech-transformation-top-7-vocal-alteration-android-apps/"><u>2024 Approved  Master the Art of Speech Transformation  Top 7 Vocal Alteration Android Apps</u></a></li>
+<li><a href="https://tech-renaissance.techidaily.com/discovering-meta-quest-3-breaking-down-the-latest-news-valuation-details-go-to-market-date-and-specifications/"><u>Discovering Meta Quest 3 - Breaking Down the Latest News, Valuation Details, Go-to-Market Date & Specifications</u></a></li>
+<li><a href="https://android-location-track.techidaily.com/in-2024-5-ways-to-track-honor-magic-5-lite-without-app-drfone-by-drfone-virtual-android/"><u>In 2024, 5 Ways to Track Honor Magic 5 Lite without App | Dr.fone</u></a></li>
+<li><a href="https://change-location.techidaily.com/in-2024-how-does-the-stardust-trade-cost-in-pokemon-go-on-samsung-galaxy-m34-drfone-by-drfone-virtual-android/"><u>In 2024, How does the stardust trade cost In pokemon go On Samsung Galaxy M34? | Dr.fone</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/in-2024-how-to-transfer-data-from-vivo-t2-5g-to-any-ios-devices-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, How to Transfer Data from Vivo T2 5G to Any iOS Devices | Dr.fone</u></a></li>
+<li><a href="https://extra-support.techidaily.com/in-2024-masterclass-in-selecting-prime-hdr-cameras/"><u>In 2024, Masterclass in Selecting Prime HDR Cameras</u></a></li>
+<li><a href="https://win-blog.techidaily.com/minecraft-dungeon-pc-crash-problems-heres-how-to-stabilize-your-game/"><u>Minecraft Dungeon PC Crash Problems?
+Here's How to Stabilize Your Game</u></a></li>
+<li><a href="https://audio-shaping.techidaily.com/new-vault-of-unrestricted-guitar-resources-background-sounds-and-artwork-for-2024/"><u>New Vault of Unrestricted Guitar Resources Background Sounds and Artwork for 2024</u></a></li>
+<li><a href="https://audio-shaping.techidaily.com/new-winning-windows-daw-choices-ranking-the-best-free-and-premium-software-for-2024/"><u>New Winning Windows DAW Choices Ranking the Best Free and Premium Software for 2024</u></a></li>
+<li><a href="https://audio-shaping.techidaily.com/optimal-tactics-for-combining-chords-and-beats-into-igtv-media-pieces/"><u>Optimal Tactics for Combining Chords and Beats Into IGTV Media Pieces</u></a></li>
+<li><a href="https://driver-install.techidaily.com/streamline-lexmark-printer-driver-update-process/"><u>Streamline Lexmark Printer Driver Update Process</u></a></li>
+<li><a href="https://audio-shaping.techidaily.com/the-art-of-precision-modern-methods-to-automatically-align-sound-and-picture/"><u>The Art of Precision Modern Methods to Automatically Align Sound and Picture</u></a></li>
+<li><a href="https://audio-shaping.techidaily.com/the-art-of-sound-integration-a-detailed-tutorial-on-video-audio-addition/"><u>The Art of Sound Integration A Detailed Tutorial on Video Audio Addition</u></a></li>
+<li><a href="https://audio-shaping.techidaily.com/the-best-8-speech-transcription-services-suitable-for-all-major-os-including-cloud-computing/"><u>The Best 8 Speech Transcription Services Suitable for All Major OS Including Cloud Computing</u></a></li>
+<li><a href="https://fake-location.techidaily.com/the-best-8-vpn-hardware-devices-reviewed-on-vivo-g2-drfone-by-drfone-virtual-android/"><u>The Best 8 VPN Hardware Devices Reviewed On Vivo G2 | Dr.fone</u></a></li>
+<li><a href="https://audio-shaping.techidaily.com/the-essence-of-clubhouse-uncovered-insights-into-its-core-values-user-experience-and-impact-on-digital-interactions-for-2024/"><u>The Essence of Clubhouse Uncovered Insights Into Its Core Values, User Experience, and Impact on Digital Interactions for 2024</u></a></li>
+<li><a href="https://audio-shaping.techidaily.com/the-ultimate-guide-to-applying-autotune-with-plugins-in-audacity-for-2024/"><u>The Ultimate Guide to Applying Autotune with Plugins in Audacity for 2024</u></a></li>
+<li><a href="https://audio-shaping.techidaily.com/the-ultimate-guide-to-choosing-a-daw-our-picks-on-top-8-software-for-exceptional-recording-mixing-and-mastering-capabilities-for-2024/"><u>The Ultimate Guide to Choosing a DAW Our Picks on Top 8 Software for Exceptional Recording, Mixing, and Mastering Capabilities for 2024</u></a></li>
+<li><a href="https://audio-shaping.techidaily.com/the-ultimate-pathway-to-uniform-audio-dynamics-in-three-steps/"><u>The Ultimate Pathway to Uniform Audio Dynamics in Three Steps</u></a></li>
+<li><a href="https://audio-shaping.techidaily.com/ultimate-list-of-no-cost-web-based-digital-audio-workstations-daws-updated/"><u>Ultimate List of No-Cost, Web-Based Digital Audio Workstations (DAWs) - Updated</u></a></li>
+<li><a href="https://audio-shaping.techidaily.com/updated-10plus-free-online-mp3-to-text-converters-for-2024/"><u>Updated 10+ FREE Online MP3 to Text Converters for 2024</u></a></li>
+<li><a href="https://audio-shaping.techidaily.com/updated-2024-approved-a-detailed-exploration-of-integrating-audio-with-mkv-videos-insights-for-the-2023-update/"><u>Updated 2024 Approved A Detailed Exploration of Integrating Audio with MKV Videos Insights for the 2023 Update</u></a></li>
+<li><a href="https://audio-shaping.techidaily.com/updated-2024-approved-discovering-the-top-six-no-cost-daw-programs-for-novice-producers/"><u>Updated 2024 Approved Discovering the Top Six No-Cost DAW Programs for Novice Producers</u></a></li>
+<li><a href="https://audio-shaping.techidaily.com/updated-2024-approved-modern-guide-to-mkv-audio-removal-update-users/"><u>Updated 2024 Approved Modern Guide to MKV Audio Removal Update Users</u></a></li>
+<li><a href="https://audio-shaping.techidaily.com/updated-2024-approved-the-ultimate-guide-to-preventing-phasing-issues-in-studio-monitoring/"><u>Updated 2024 Approved The Ultimate Guide to Preventing Phasing Issues in Studio Monitoring</u></a></li>
+<li><a href="https://audio-shaping.techidaily.com/updated-2024-approved-the-ultimate-guide-to-the-top-8-advanced-speech-recognition-tools-on-various-operating-systems/"><u>Updated 2024 Approved The Ultimate Guide to the Top 8 Advanced Speech-Recognition Tools on Various Operating Systems</u></a></li>
+<li><a href="https://audio-shaping.techidaily.com/updated-2024-approved-the-ultimate-playlist-composing-music-for-visuals-in-the-modern-era/"><u>Updated 2024 Approved The Ultimate Playlist Composing Music for Visuals in the Modern Era</u></a></li>
+<li><a href="https://audio-shaping.techidaily.com/updated-2024-approved-top-10-browser-compatible-daw-platforms-free-edition/"><u>Updated 2024 Approved Top 10 Browser-Compatible DAW Platforms (Free Edition)</u></a></li>
+<li><a href="https://audio-shaping.techidaily.com/updated-8-best-daw-for-recording-mixing-and-mastering-for-2024/"><u>Updated 8 Best DAW For Recording, Mixing and Mastering for 2024</u></a></li>
+<li><a href="https://audio-shaping.techidaily.com/updated-composing-for-cinema-adding-musical-layers-to-video-content/"><u>Updated Composing for Cinema Adding Musical Layers to Video Content</u></a></li>
+<li><a href="https://audio-shaping.techidaily.com/updated-echo-free-editing-five-approaches-for-audio-cleansing-in-video-content-for-2024/"><u>Updated Echo-Free Editing Five Approaches for Audio Cleansing in Video Content for 2024</u></a></li>
+<li><a href="https://audio-shaping.techidaily.com/updated-effective-techniques-for-utilizing-the-voice-memo-on-samsungs-latest-models/"><u>Updated Effective Techniques for Utilizing the Voice Memo on Samsungs Latest Models</u></a></li>
+<li><a href="https://audio-shaping.techidaily.com/updated-essential-guide-incorporating-music-and-effects-into-your-videos-for-2024/"><u>Updated Essential Guide Incorporating Music and Effects Into Your Videos for 2024</u></a></li>
+<li><a href="https://audio-shaping.techidaily.com/updated-essential-podcast-production-a-ranked-selection-of-the-best-free-and-paid-editing-tools/"><u>Updated Essential Podcast Production A Ranked Selection of the Best Free & Paid Editing Tools</u></a></li>
+<li><a href="https://audio-shaping.techidaily.com/updated-how-to-change-pitch-without-losing-quality-in-audacity-for-2024/"><u>Updated How to Change Pitch without Losing Quality in Audacity for 2024</u></a></li>
+<li><a href="https://audio-shaping.techidaily.com/updated-in-2024-after-effects-guide-to-elevating-song-visualization/"><u>Updated In 2024, After Effects Guide to Elevating Song Visualization</u></a></li>
+</ul></div>